Turnarounds

 Today, the company is generating profitable annual revenue at

-a rate greater than $10 million, with a diversified product line
+a rate greater than $12 million, with a diversified product line

-that includes touchscreens, electronic touchpads and smartcards,
+that includes touchscreens and electronic touchpads

 with growing profits and a team that exceeds 50 members.
+Eagle sold its investment in 2015.

-C&K Manufacturing and Sales, L.L.C. (www.CKMfg.com)
+C&K Manufacturing and Sales, L.L.C.

-When the current owners purchased their stock in C&K in
+When the current owners purchased C&K in

 2003, it had $13M in revenue and 21 employees.